 - Excavation tools (tape measure, tamper, level, Wheelbarrow, tape measure, etc.)

-Steps To Install French Drain:
+Steps To Install a French Drain:

 You must follow the following steps to install a French drain in your garden.